 (assuming only a subject claim exists), you’ll want to map the inbound claim to a Google Attribute, e.g. attribute.myClaim

-(assuming myClaim is the attribute you want to use) - While creating the Transform in the SGNL Protected System, you specified
+(assuming myClaim is the attribute you want to use)/claims/<some claim>

 – you’ll likely want to use that same claim value here, prefixed with assertion, e.g. attribute.sgnlaccess